kresobarba/gibalica_g2/README.md

 git clone https://github.com/kresobarba/gibalica_g2.git
 ```

-In order to work with the project, you need to download the MediaPipe libraries that are built and distributed separately because of their large size:
+In order to work with the project, you need to download the MediaPipe libraries that are built and distributed separately because of their large file size:

 - Clone this repository and navigate to the GibalicaG2 subfolder
 - Download .zip from this link [GibalicaG2Assets_Packages.zip]().